izzako/izzako/README.md

 Hello, I'm izzan.
-I am currently interested in NLP, altouh i'm majoring in math.
+I am currently interested in NLP.
 You can reach me on email: musa.izzanardi@gmail.com